huggingface/transformers/CONTRIBUTING.md

 ### Did you find a bug?

-The `transformers` are robust and reliable thanks to the users who notify us of the problems they encounter.
+The 🤗 Transformers library is robust and reliable thanks to the users who notify us of the problems they encounter.
 So thank you for reporting an issue.

 First, we would really appreciate it if you could **make sure the bug was not